 Further upheaval occurred in 2000, when the LIR moved from their historic home, the Duke of York’s HQ in Chelsea, South West London to Connaught House, Flodden Road, Camberwell, South East London, where they remain to this day.

-The London Regiment is the only Reserve regiment in the Guards Division.
-It provides highly trained infantry soldiers to reinforce the five regiments of the Foot Guards on operations all over the world.
-The regiment offers a range of light role capabilities with specialisms in both individual and support weapons.
+The London Regiment is the only Reserve regiment in the Guards Division. and provides highly trained infantry soldiers to reinforce the five regiments of Foot Guards on operations all over the world.
+The Regiment offers a range of light role capabilities with specialisms in both individual and support weapons.